lodestone-489/lodestone-project/docs/Project README.md

 # 📜 README.md

-Contents of this `README.md` are visible on [GitHub](https://github.com/Lodestone-Team/lodestone), and attached here.
+Contents of the project README.md are visible on [GitHub](https://github.com/Lodestone-Team/lodestone), and attached here.

+---

 {!README.md!}